The Directors'' are pleased to present their 54th Annual Report and

 Performance of the Company

-During the year ended March 31, 2014 the revenue from operations
+During the year ended 31st March 2015 the revenue from operations of

 As required under the listing agreement, MD&A is enclosed as Annexure A

 Underlying demand in the appliance industry improved in the financial

 year relative to previous years but remained far below its true

 potential.
 We expect demand to improve as the economy gathers

 momentum.
 The key areas that Sales and Marketing focused on were:

 1. Improving our refrigerator product portfolio by successfully